 For any high school student getting ready to apply to college, taking the SAT is often the most stressful part of the process.
 If you want to lessen your anxiety, preparing for the test in the right way is key, which is why it’s so important to find a good SAT prep book to help with your studying.

-But there are so many SAT preparation books on the market that choosing the right one can be almost as overwhelming as taking the exam itself.
-You need to know what test preparation materials to look for, as well as what supplemental studying aids will come in a handy, if you want to be sure that you’re ready to go when your test date rolls around.
+However, there are so many SAT preparation books available that choosing the right one can be almost as overwhelming as taking the exam itself.
+You need to know what test preparation materials to look for, as well as what supplemental studying aids will come in handy if you want to be sure that you’re ready to go when your test date rolls around.

 The Scholastic Aptitude Test (SAT) is an exam offered by the College Board that’s used for admission to undergraduate colleges and universities throughout the U.S. Academic programs vary from high school to high school, so the SAT provides common criteria that colleges can use to evaluate all of their applicants.

 The SAT is offered each year in March, May, June, August, October, November, and December.

 It takes approximately three hours and 50 minutes to complete.

 The Evidence-Based Reading and Writing section of the SAT features two testing portions that evaluate separate but related skills.